 Using the crevice tool makes it easy to get into the edges of the stairs, though, picking up the dirt and, in my case, cat hair that accumulates there.

 Given the price, it’s hard to knock the Vax Blade 2 Max.
 For almost half the cost of Dyson Cyclone V10 Absolute, the Blade 2 isn’t that far behind, particularly on hard floors and carpets.
 Its long run-time on standard power is also greater than the V10’s run time on the middle setting.

 But, the Cyclone V10 Absolute has the edge.
 Its overall cleaning performance is better, with the one-hour low-power mode proving to be surprisingly effective.
 And, it has got a greater range of accessories, including motorised brushes for hard floors, carpets and stairs.
 Overall, it’s the more accomplished cleaner and one that could replace a corded cleaner.

-The Vax Blade 2 Max is still a great cordless vacuum that can do most of your jobs, but the lack of accessories means that it’s not always that easy to use, particularly on stairs.
-Still, for the price, it’s a great choice for anyone that wants a high-performing cordless vacuum and doesn’t have the cash to spring for Dyson’s top-end model.
+The Vax Blade 2 Max is still a great cordless vacuum that can do most of your jobs, but the lack of bundled accessories means that it’s not always that easy to use, particularly on stairs.
+In fact, I’d say that the Cordless Pro Toolkit is an essential add-on for any Blade 2 owners.
+Still, for the price, the Blade 2 Max is a great choice for anyone that wants a high-performing cordless vacuum and doesn’t have the cash to spring for Dyson’s top-end model.